csaf-poc/csaf_distribution/README.md

 Status: Alpha (all planned functionality, but known defects, see issues.)

 ## [csaf_provider](docs/csaf_provider.md)
-is an implementation of the role CSAF Provider of the CSAF 2.0 specification.
+is an implementation of the role CSAF Trusted Provider, also offering a simple HTTPS based management service.

 ## [csaf_uploader](docs/csaf_uploader.md)
- is a command line tool that uploads CSAF documents to the csaf_provider.
+is a command line tool that uploads CSAF documents to the `csaf_provider`.

 ## [csaf_aggregator](docs/csaf_aggregator.md)
- is an implementation of the role CSAF Aggregator of the CSAF 2.0 specification.
+is an implementation of the role CSAF Aggregator.

 ## [csaf_checker](docs/csaf_checker.md)
-Provider checker is a tool for testing a CSAF trusted provider according to [Section 7 of the CSAF standard](https://docs.oasis-open.org/csaf/csaf/v2.0/csaf-v2.0.html#7-distributing-csaf-documents).
+is a tool for testing a CSAF Trusted Provider according to [Section 7 of the CSAF standard](https://docs.oasis-open.org/csaf/csaf/v2.0/csaf-v2.0.html#7-distributing-csaf-documents).

 ## Setup from sources